diasks2/surveyor_example/README.md

 - - -
 The [NUBIC/surveyor gem](https://github.com/NUBIC/surveyor) is an awesome ruby gem and developer tool that brings surveys into Rails applications.
 Surveys are written in the Surveyor DSL (Domain Specific Language).
 If your Rails app needs to asks users questions as part of a survey, quiz, or questionnaire then you should consider using Surveyor.

 This tutorial is to help Rails beginners implement and extend this gem in their Rails project.
 The "kitchen sink" Survey in the [surveyor README](https://github.com/NUBIC/surveyor#readme) is a great place to get started, as is the "extending surveyor" README.
 However, for beginners, I thought it might be useful to have an example that walks through how to tie the surveyor gem to your user model and make some basic customizations.
+For this tutorial I am using Rails 3.2.3 and Ruby 1.9.3p125 (2012-02-16 revision 34643) [x86_64-darwin10.8.0].

-Surveyor Tutorial
+#Surveyor Tutorial
 - - -

 1) Create a new repository on [GitHub](https://github.com) named 'surveyor_example'